Ed-Davis/cryptoChecker/README.md

 - GitHub-Actions are run on each push - this is just a Python linter

 Notes on using your API Key:
-- create a file called .env in the secrets directory
+- create a file called .env in the ControlUp directory
 - Add your API key as the variable API_KEY
 - Use the format `API_KEY='xxxxxxxxxxxxxxxxxxxxxxxxxxxx'`
 - More ENV vars can be added to this file and will automatically be in the `secrets` dictionary in `apilib.py`